mis-bghmc/.github/README.md

 # .github
-Templates for issues for MIS-BGHMC
+## Templates for issues to be used in MIS-BGHMC